 Croda da Lago Circuit Trail Difficulty

-In most guidebooks, this trail is labeled as easy.
-We think that’s misleading.
-Though the vast majority of the hike is quite easy, the descent from Forcella di Formin to Val Formin is a challenge due to the steep, rocky terrain.
+Though the vast majority of the hike is easy to moderate, the descent from Forcella di Formin to Val Formin is challenging due to the steep, rocky terrain.

-This difficult descent across boulder fields requires extra caution and experience in unstable/uneven terrain.
+This difficult descent across boulder fields requires extra caution and comfort with navigating unstable and uneven terrain.

 Where to Start the Croda da Lago Circuit Trail